By Meg Guiseppi

 Branding is all about making an emotional connection.
 People connect easier and believe content more when it’s accompanied by the author’s photo.
 They’re more likely to reach out to someone when they can “see” the person.
 Your photo helps to personalize and humanize your brand-driven content.

-And profiles with photos typically get more views.
+And Profiles with photos typically get more views.
 Your photo will go with you everywhere on the site, with any of your activities, not just when people click through to your profile.
-If you have no photo, people may not click through to your profile, and rule you out as a potential candidate.
+If you have no photo, people may not click through to your Profile, and rule you out as a potential candidate.
+According to LinkedIn, "Simply having a profile photo results in up to 21x more profile views and 9x more connection requests."

 Cameras on phones now are very sophisticated and high-quality.
 Most of us can easily get a good headshot.
 I advise against using a selfie.
 Get someone to take several pictures, in different poses and with different expressions.